mustache/mustache/README.md

 ----------------

 ctemplate and friends want you to hand a dictionary to the template processor.
-Naturally rtemplate supports a similar concept.
+Naturally Mustache supports a similar concept.
 Feel free to mix the class-based and this more procedural style at your leisure.

 Given this template (dict.html):